 - Introduces and modifies training program offerings in response to and in anticipation of changing technologies and campus needs

 Liz Goesseringer, Manager

-Don Cameron, Course and Marketing Coordinator — Don's responsibilities include coordinating class schedules with training vendors, marketing classes, maintaining the group's client and internal web sites, collecting and reporting on group metrics, and producing Tech Briefing sessions.
-After studying Journalism in Prince Edward Island, Canada, Don made his way down to California where he got his start in the Stanford Library system.
-He's been working at Stanford for over 17 years.
+Don Cameron, Course Coordinator — Don's responsibilities include coordinating class schedules with training vendors, maintaining the group's client and internal web sites, collecting and reporting on group metrics, and producing Tech Briefing sessions.
+After studying Journalism in Prince Edward Island, Canada, Don made his way down to California in 1998 where he got his start in the Stanford Library system.

 Candy Lowe, Assistant Class Administrator — Candy prepares classrooms for daily instruction and triaging problems.
 She also helps track student attendance, billing, and class evaluations.
 Candy has worked in various IT groups at the University for 27 years.
 She has a BA degree in Journalism from Northeastern University in Boston and writes science fiction.